Hello everyone!

 dirceu). - Password: Create a strong password and write it down, as you will need it to access the VM.

 Wait a few minutes while Azure provisions your virtual machine.
-Once it's ready, you'll have a public IP to access it.
+Once it's ready, you will have a public IP to access it.
 Write down this IP!

 Configuring a static public IP

 By default, Azure assigns a dynamic public IP to the VM, which means it changes every time the VM is restarted.
-When this happens, you lose SSH access, Cloudflare DNS points to the wrong IP, and you need to update everything again.
+When this happens, you lose SSH access, the Cloudflare DNS keeps pointing to the wrong IP, and you have to update everything again.
 Therefore, the first step is to make the IP static.

-- On your VM's page in Azure, click on the name of the public IP that appears in the overview pane (something like
+- On your VM page in Azure, click on the Public IP name that appears in the overview panel (something like

 vm-debian-web-ip). - In the side menu, click on "Configuration".